Blurred Lines: Music and lyrics

 "Blurred Lines" has been described as a funk-inspired pop and R&B track.
 Its instrumentation consists of bass guitar, drums, and percussion.
-According to Emily Bootle of New Statesman, the song is light-hearted in nature and its musical humor is evident in the "bouncing bassline, tongue-in cheek background yelps, the comically low pitch of the refrain 'I know you want it' and the laughter that follows the lyric 'What rhymes with 'hug me'?'."
+According to Emily Bootle of New Statesman, the song takes on a playful tone, with elements of humor reflected in its bassline, vocals, and lyrical content.

-Lyrically, "Blurred Lines" is about a woman Thicke is trying to pick up in a club.
 "The song is a come on", wrote Ken Tucker in a review of the song and its parent album for NPR.
 Tucker noted that what prevents the song from descending into creepiness is that Thicke remains "gentlemanly and debonair" when the object of his desire rejects him.

 Other interpretations of the song's lyrical content were unfavorable.
 Elizabeth Plank of Mic considered the lyrics offensive, particularly Thicke repeatedly singing 'I know you want it' while T.I. raps: 'I'll give you something big enough to tear your ass in two."
-Sezin Koehler of Pacific Standard said the lyrics suggest that "women are supposed to enjoy pain during sex or that pain is part of sex" and went on to find in the lyrics other parallels to the act of rape."
+Sezin Koehler of Pacific Standard suggested that the lyrics imply women are expected to associate sex with pain and identified additional elements she believed had similarities to rape.
 Thicke told Howard Stern during an interview on The Howard Stern Show that "Blurred Lines" was inspired by his then-wife Paula Patton.
-He confessed to Stern: “My wife is Mrs. Good Girl, but gradually over our marriage, I’ve turned her into a bad girl.”
+He confessed to Stern: "My wife is Mrs. Good Girl, but gradually over our marriage, I've turned her into a bad girl."

 Critical reception

-"Blurred Lines" was panned by music critics, who stated that it glorifies rape culture.
+"Blurred Lines" was criticized heavily by music critics, who stated that it glorifies rape culture.
 The Daily Beast's Tricia Romano described the track as "kind of rapey."
-Callie Ahlgrim and Courteney Larocca of Insider commented in 2019 that "If you could cancel a song the way fans cancel artists, 'Blurred Lines' deserves to be that song."
-They continued, saying its "existence is a huge injustice to women everywhere."
-Spin magazine's Keith Harris remarked that the song is "a consensual two-way flirtation, a game both players get to win, with Thicke desperately launching goofball compliments at a woman who paws at him and prances away."
+Katie Halper for Raw Story opined that the track has "rape-condoning lyrics".
+Elizabeth Plank of Salon.com noted that the "lyrics are rapey".
 Ann Powers for NPR declared that the verse: "I know you want it," objectifies women and condones rape.
 Writing for The Independent, Mollie Goodfellow described Thicke as the "weaselly face of the rape anthem 'Blurred Lines'."
+Callie Ahlgrim and Courteney Larocca of Insider commented that if "you could cancel a song the way fans cancel artists, 'Blurred Lines' deserves to be that song."
+They continued, saying its "existence is a huge injustice to women everywhere."